 There are different schools amongst homeopaths: unicists look for a single remedy that will help the person in all circumstances; complexists mix a series of remedies together with a certain success rate (a logic that is found in anti-angine homeopathic complexes); pluralists do not refuse to multiply the remedies.
 The Hahnemannian method speaks of 1CH dilution to 1/100: 1% of the mother tincture is poured into 99% alcohol.
 To continue towards other dilutions, one takes a drop of the solution obtained by repeating the process which is diluted in 99% alcohol, shaking 100 times, which gives a solution diluted at 2 CH and so on.
 The Korsakovian method prepares the solution in a single vial, using the same principle, the vial being emptied after dynamization: to what remains on the walls, alcohol is added, which constitutes the first 1K Korsakovian.
 The higher the numbers, the higher the dilution is considered to be and the more sporadic the use will be as well.

-The second important point is that Viviane Olbregts, who is also a general practitioner who tends towards natural laws, admits that she uses homeopathy less frequently than in the past.
-The reasons for this are that the permeability of the patient is lessening and that there is a great deal of work to be done in order to regain a satisfactory lifestyle: “I started as a young doctor with a rather family medicine practice.
-Today, I encounter many cases of cancer and burn-out.
+The second important point is that the permeability of the patient is lessening and that there is a great deal of work to be done in order to regain a satisfactory lifestyle.
 The landscape of ailments has changed enormously.
 Today, we are dealing with perpetual overinformation.
 We’re not designed to deal with so much at once; the person’s life force is going in all directions.
-We’re dealing with diseases that have a lot to do with the quality of the lifestyle.
+We’re dealing with diseases that have a lot to do with the quality of a lifestyle.
 The body is much more stagnant than before and no longer responds as fluidly; stagnation is more established, especially through heavier medication.
-In the past, it only took a little help to get things back on track, and this is still the case when treating children or animals.”
+In the past, it only took a little help to get things back on track, and this is still the case most of the time when treating children or animals.
 Finally, the fact that small laboratories are being taken over by larger ones has an impact on the quality and performance of the produced remedies: conditions for making a quality remedy are no longer necessarily met.
 It has an effect on the results one can expect too.
 In addition, many large firms no longer produce certain specific remedies.
-Homeopathy remains at the top of the pyramid of healing systems based on the logic of treating the expression of symptoms.
+Homeopathy remains a good approach based on the logic of treating the expression of symptoms.
 The ideal would be, if possible, to find the services of a homeopathic pharmacist who still makes his own remedies on a small scale, while at the same time exploring curative approaches such as naturopathy or detoxification so that the body can work its way back to homeostasis.